Julie Morita: COVID-19 response

-In her role at the Robert Wood Johnson Foundation, Morita has worked to address the Coronavirus disease 2019 (COVID-19) pandemic in the United States, with a particular focus on the pandemic's effects in exacerbating existing inequities.
-She has raised awareness around the economic effects of the pandemic, which have disproportionally impacted black and Latino communities in the United States, following a survey conducted by the Robert Wood Johnson Foundation, the Harvard T.H.
-Chan School of Public Health, and NPR.
-She and her colleagues have since use insights garnered from the survey to inform policies to address these economic inequities and address structural barriers into the future.
-Morita has also advocated for the importance of coordinating with the Centers for Disease Control and Prevention to ensure rapid, safe, and equitable distribution of an eventual COVID-19 vaccine.
+In her role at the Robert Wood Johnson Foundation, Morita worked to address the Coronavirus disease 2019 (COVID-19) pandemic in the United States, with a particular focus on the pandemic's effects in exacerbating existing inequities.
+She raised awareness around the economic effects of the pandemic, which have disproportionately impacted black and Latino communities in the United States.
+She and her colleagues used insights garnered from the survey to inform policies to address these economic inequities and address structural barriers.
+Morita advocated for the importance of coordinating with the Centers for Disease Control and Prevention to ensure rapid, safe, and equitable distribution of an eventual COVID-19 vaccine.

 On November 9, 2020, Morita was named to serve on President Joe Biden's COVID-19 advisory board.